biancaflores96/web1-sp/_posts/2018-03-08-winter olympics.markdown

 ---
-title: "Homage to the 2018 Winter Olympics" description:"Type made by design firm
+title: "homage to winter olympics"
+---
+Type Firm creates type for winter olympics.
 ---

 An interesting post on AIGA on an homage to this years Winter Olymptics